 Asian Oven-Baked Risotto

-This Asian Risotto recipe is made in the oven.
+This Asian oven-baked risotto recipe is made in the oven.
 No need to stand at the stove stirring for 30 minutes, and yet you’d never know it.
 It’s just as creamy and delightful as the classic method.
 The development of this recipe was sponsored by Columbia Crest.
 See all of the recipes that I have paired with Columbia Crest Wines here.

 Risotto is something that I always order in a restaurant.
 Why?

-Because it’s such a pain to make.
+Because it’s such a pain to make at home.

 I figure, let the restaurant make it for me and then I don’t have to stand at the stove for 30 minutes stirring and stirring.

 At least, that’s how I used to feel.
 That was before I discovered that you can make creamy delicious risotto in the oven.
 No standing over the stove stirring and waiting for the starch from the rice to develop.
 Instead, it somehow miraculously happens in the oven while the risotto bakes.
 You just need to follow a few simple steps.
-My method for Oven-Baked Risotto was developed after consulting two reliable sources: Martha Stewart and Joy the Baker.
+My method for oven baked risotto was developed after consulting two reliable sources: Martha Stewart and Joy the Baker.
 The Asian spin is all mine.